Information Overload – When Information consumes our Attention

 Information overload is further reinforced by lower costs of reaching people and sharing information ultimately increasing the number of messages shared online.
 Creating content has never been cheaper; print and newspaper advertising have been replaced by email marketing, internet pop-ups and social media marketing.
 For example, companies encounter $6 cost per thousand impressions for Internet compared to $26 for newspapers to reach their target audience (Anderson & Palma, 2012).

-What are the Consequences of Information Overload?
+What are the consequences of Information Overload?

 Information overload causes cognitive and sensory overload among users.
 It can cause confusion, cognitive anxiety and psychological stress due to failure to understand and use relevant information (Southwell, 2005; Bawden & Robinson, 2009).

-Too much information can lead to anxieties about social exclusion and loss of identity; we are surrounded by a massive amount of information about other people, yet we still do not know anything specific about them (Groes, 2015).
+Too much overwhelming information can lead to anxieties about social exclusion and loss of identity; we are surrounded by a massive amount of information about other people, yet we still do not know anything specific about them (Groes, 2015).
 Already in 1994, Kramer and Herbig claimed that

 “information overload causes society to be data rich and information poor”